-It’s not easy getting started in real estate, and many new agents aren’t prepared for the constant networking efforts and hard work it takes to be successful.
-You’ve earned your license and demonstrated a commitment to your new career.
+It’s not easy getting started in real estate.
+Many new agents can be overwhelmed at first by the constant networking efforts and hard work it takes to be successful.
+Try not to be.
+Remember, you completed real estate prelicensing education, earned your license, and demonstrated a commitment to your new career.
 Don’t become a statistic.
 The most critical step you can take toward building a successful real estate business is a simple, three-letter word: ASK.

 Gayle O'Malley is with the ReferralGENIE™ Live Program at ReferralGENIE™.
 Gayle helps real estate agents all over the country grow their business through effective and powerful marketing, presented consistently throughout the home ownership lifecycle.
 Have questions?
 Visit the ReferralGENIE™ website for more information and a free trial of their referral generation service.